 How do I start my claim?

-One of our team will contact you for a brief initial chat and take some basic details ahead of making sure that your claim enquiry is passed to the right specialist solicitor.
+One of our team will take some basic details ahead of making sure that your claim enquiry is passed to the right specialist solicitor.
 The solicitor will then contact you to take more detailed instructions and commence the No Win No Fee claims process.